sara-sherif99/Dynamics_Dev_Plus/README.md

 # D365 Tools – Chrome Extension
 A powerful utility extension for Microsoft Dynamics 365 developers.
 This tool enhances the customization experience by adding helpful developer functions directly into the form UI.
-Compatible with On-premise (UCI) and Online enviroments.
+Compatible with On-premise (UCI and Classic) and Online enviroments.

 ## 🚀 Features